dendronhq/dendron-site/vault/dendron.faq.md

 ### How do I go back to the previous note?

-There are 3 ways to go back to my previous note:
+There are three ways to go back to your previous note:

-1. `ctrl-tab` (go to previous tab with default VS Code settings)
+1. `ctrl-tab` ("Go to the previous tab" when using the default VS Code settings).
 2. click on the previous tab
 3. using the open editors pane